lukifer23/GemmaFischer/README.md

 ---

-**ChessGemma** - Bringing AI-powered chess analysis to your fingertips! ♟️🤖
+**ChessGemma** - A chess AI system for question answering and analysis.